 We represent and give voice to local and regional perspectives through leadership and advocacy on natural resource management concerns in regional, state and national forums.

 QWaLC’s community Board Members represent the 14 Natural Resource Management regions and highlight the issues and achievements in each allowing us to be truly representative of the whole State and to keep in touch with on-ground volunteers.

-Our member groups are amazing – their stories are QwaLC’s story.
+Our member groups are amazing – their stories are QWaLC’s story.
 Using our QWaLC website and social media we Represent, Network, Promote, Strengthen and Advocate for our member groups.

 They undertake an extensive range of activities including vegetation management, training programs such as field days, develop and provide printed materials, advisory services, produce native plants and conduct conferences and expos.
-These activities and many others help manage and protect our natural resource while resulting in the sharing of knowledge of sustainable land-use practices and raising the awareness of the work that Landcare does in local communities.
+These activities and many others help manage and protect our natural resources while resulting in the sharing of knowledge of sustainable land-use practices and raising the awareness of the work that Landcare does in local communities.

 Success is best when it’s shared.

 Our prime purpose in life is to help others.
 If you can’t help them, at least do not hurt them.